Skip to main content

 "Swim and Play Pass Program" encourages youth to avoid Albuquerque's deadly ditches.

-Swim passes are good at all City of Albuquerque and Bernalillo County Pools and are good until September2, 2024.
-Recipients must be 17 and younger to use a free pool pass.
+Swim passes are good at all City of Albuquerque and Bernalillo County Pools starting May 23, 2026 and are good until September 7, 2026.
+Recipients must be 17 and younger.

-Children are out of school for the summer, which means they will be looking for things to do during the summer months, often that means playing in area ditches and arroyos.
+Children are out of school for the summer, which means they will be looking for things to do during the summer months, and that can mean playing in area ditches and arroyos.

 Ditch and arroyo safety will and should be a top concern for parents and public safety departments as June will begin the summer monsoon season.